akrzemi1/__sandbox__/string_view_ctor.md

 1. Put a defensive if-statement in the beginning (and there is no good choice as to what to do inside).
 2. Put an explicit precondition in the function.

 In either case the logic becomes more complicated.
 In the first case we have an additional branch which is useless in correct programs (that do not pass unintended values).
 In the second case we have a precondition that anyone needs to be aware of.
 A precondition is superior to defensive if-statement, but is inferior to strong types that encode the same condition in their *invariants*.
 Currently in `std::string_view` without P0903R1 we have a *strong invariant*: object of type `std::string_view`, if constructed correctly, and lifetime issues observed, *always* represents a reference to a string.
 There is no question of "what to do with a not-a-string".
 Even its default constructor creates a reference to a globally accessible zero-sized string.
 Everyone who uses type `std::string_view` knows that it deals with strings of different sizes and nothing else.
 A strong invariant is similar in nature to RAII: if an object managing a resource is in its lifetime, you get the guarantee that the resource is available to you and you do not have to check for anything.

+### 6.6.
+Performance

+In the extension proposed in P0903R1 the constructor taking `const char *` has to perform a test whether the value of the pointer is null before trying to dereference it.
+When the compiler cannot track how the value of the pointer is obtained, it has to actually perform this check in run-time.
+In contrast, when the constructor in question adheres to the C-string interface, this check can be skipped.

 ## 7. What is gained by widening the contract